 It’s a lovely time of year at the moment, with warm, sunny days and cool, crisp evenings.
-It’s great gardening weather and your last chance to plant, fertilise and prepare for winter.
+It’s great gardening weather and the perfect opportunity to plant, fertilise and prepare for winter.

-- Trees & Shrubs: Azaleas, banksia, camellia japonica (early flowering varieties), camellia sasanqua, daphne, gordonia, poinsettia, rose, tibouchina
+- Trees & Shrubs: Azalea, banksia, camellia japonica (early flowering varieties), camellia sasanqua, daphne, gordonia, poinsettia, rose, tibouchina

 - Bulbs: Cyclamen, jonquil, narcissus, nerine.

 - Right now, it’s all about being self-sustainable – and that means growing your own edibles where you can, whether from seed or seedling.
 May weather is perfect for planting asparagus, broad beans, broccoli, cabbage, potato, rhubarb, rocket, spring onions, strawberries and winter varieties of lettuce.
 All of these can be grown really easily in containers – you can even grow potatoes in a hessian sack!
 It’s also the time to pick up a mushroom kit.

 - Fill your garden with colour courtesy of ageratum, alyssum, aquilegia, calendula, Canterbury bells, cineraria, coleus, cornflower, delphinium, everlasting daisy, hollyhock, impatiens, larkspur, lobelia, pansy and primula.